-As per the Income-tax Act, 1961 in reference to house property means any building (or land adjacent to such building) owned by the assessee himself.
+As per the Income-tax Act, 1961 in reference to house property means any building (or land adjacent to the such building) owned by the assessee himself.
 House property includes flats, shops, office space, factory sheds, commercial buildings, agricultural land and farmhouses etc.

 What is Self-occupied property?

 A property that is used by the assessee or his family for their own residence.
 As per the Income-tax Act, if the assessee owns more than one self-occupied property, only two of them can be claimed as self-occupied property.

 The taxpayer can choose any of the two beneficial properties as his self-occupied property.
 As the owner himself is residing in it, the question about rent receivable does not arise.
 Hence there is no income from self-occupied house property however, interest paid on the housing loan can be claimed as a deduction.

 If the housing loan is taken to purchase or construct the property, then the maximum interest of Rs.
 2,00,000/- can be claimed by the taxpayer during a financial year.